 Amon G. Carter Centennial Professor of Communication

+His book, Television In Latin America, co-authored with John Sinclair, was published by BFI/Routledge in 2013.
 His edited book, The Persistence of Inequity in the Technopolis: Race, Class and the Digital Divide in Austin, Texas, was published in 2011 by University of Texas Press.
 His book, World Television from Global to Local, was published by Sage in 2007.
-A revised 8th edition of his textbook with Bob LaRose, Media Now, was just published by Wadsworth.
-He has a new book, Television In Latin America, co-authored with John Sinclair, forthcoming from BFI/Routledge in 2013.
+A revised 9th edition of his textbook with Bob LaRose, Media Now, was published by Wadsworth.
 He had an edited book with Othon Jambeiro, Políticas de informação e comunicação, jornalismo e inclusão digital: O Local e o Global em Austin e Salvador (Information and communication policy, journalism and digital inclusion: The local and global in Austin and Salvador); Federal University of Bahia Press: 2005.
-Recent articles and book chapters include:

 He has published numerous articles and essays on global media, digital inclusion, Brazilian television, Latin American media, comparative analyses of new television technologies, media flow and culture, and other topics appearing in a number of journals, edited books, and elsewhere.